MASETE12/alx-pre_course/README.md

-readme file has been update
+readme file has been updated